 I thought it would be helpful to create a resource page that you can always come to for all of your travel writing and blogging needs.
 The goal of this page is to continually add great products, services, books, e-books, tools and more.
-Everything you find below are products, services and tools I have personal experience with!
+Everything you find below are products, services, and tools I have personal experience with!
+Many of the links below are to free resources.
 I recommend bookmarking it for your reference and convenience.

 Disclosure: Please note that some of the links below are affiliate links, and at no additional cost to you, I will earn a commission if you decide to make a purchase.
 Please understand that I have experience with all of these companies, and I recommend them because they are helpful and useful, not because of the small commissions I make if you decide to buy something.